Orange Line (DART)

 The Orange Line is a 37 mi light rail line in the Dallas, Texas metropolitan area.
-The line is operated by Dallas Area Rapid Transit as a part of its DART light rail system.
+The line is operated by Dallas Area Rapid Transit as a part of its DART rail system.
 The line runs from Dallas Fort Worth International Airport to northeastern Dallas, passing through Irving's Las Colinas neighborhood and Downtown Dallas in the interim.
 During weekday peak periods, the eastern segment of the line is extended further north to Richardson and Plano.

 Route

-For publicity purposes, DART light rail is divided into eight corridors, of which the Orange Line serves four.
+For publicity purposes, DART rail is divided into eight corridors, of which the Orange Line serves four.

 On average, an end-to-end trip on the line will take 76 minutes (if the eastern terminus is LBJ/Central) or 92 minutes (if the eastern terminus is Parker Road).

 Irving/DFW Corridor

-The Irving/DFW Corridor, which has a length of 14 mi, is the only portion of the Orange Line that is not shared with other DART light rail lines.
+The Irving/DFW Corridor, which has a length of 14 mi, is the only portion of the Orange Line that is not shared with other DART rail lines.

 The line's western terminus is DFW Airport Terminal A, located inside Dallas Fort Worth International Airport.
-The line exits the airport through the north and proceeds southeast through Irving's Las Colinas neighborhood, passing Dallas College North Lake and Irving Convention Center.
+The line exits the airport through the north and proceeds southeast through Irving's Las Colinas neighborhood, passing Dallas College North Lake and the Irving Convention Center.

 The line curves around Lake Carolyn before traveling south to John Carpenter Freeway (SH 114).
 Turning east, it parallels SH 114, passing the University of Dallas.
 At the former site of Texas Stadium, the line sharply redirects northeast, paralleling Storey Lane (Spur 482) and crossing the Elm Fork of the Trinity River.
 Upon reaching Northwest Highway (Loop 12), it curves southeast and merges with the Green Line, where it proceeds to Bachman station.